sisl/ExpFamilyPCA.jl/README.md

 <!-- TODO: update the link to show the gamma math -->

-ExpFamilyPCA.jl includes [X] constructors for custom distributions.
+ExpFamilyPCA.jl includes 10 constructors for custom distributions.
 All constrcutors are theoretically equivalent though some may be faster in practice.
 To showcase each constructor, we walk through how to construct a Poisson EPCA instance with each constructor.
 First, we provide a quick recap on notation.

 <!-- TODO: double check if both G and F are strictly convesx -->